Estimated reading time: 24 minutes

-At some point in our lives we may face financial hardship but that doesn’t mean that we won’t be able to overcome it.
+We may face financial hardship at some point, but that doesn’t mean we won’t overcome it.

-What I’ve learned over the years from my readers is that where there’s a problem there’s also a solution especially with money.
+I’ve learned over the years from my readers that where there’s a problem, there’s also a solution, especially with money.

-If you’ve never had to write a financial hardship letter today I will show you how with a sample letter and some resources where you can seek support.
+If you’ve never had to write a financial hardship letter today, I will show you how to seek support with a sample letter and some resources.

-I didn’t think it was a bad idea given the situation he was facing and that it wasn’t going to be permanent.
+Given his situation, I didn’t think it was a bad idea and wouldn’t be permanent.

-The worst thing you can do when you don’t have enough money in the bank to pay your debts is to ignore it.
+The worst thing you can do when you don’t have enough money in the bank to pay your debts is to ignore them.

-Defaulting on your mortgage payments can mean BIG consequences so writing a mortgage financial hardship letter is important.
+Defaulting your mortgage payments can mean BIG consequences, so writing a financial hardship letter is essential.

-Financial hardship is when your cash flow has been significantly impacted by certain events in your life and you simply can’t make ends meet no matter how hard you try.
+Financial hardship is when certain events in your life have significantly impacted your cash flow, and you can’t make ends meet no matter how hard you try.

-You must exhaust all avenues for earning money or adding cash before reaching the end of the barrel, sort to speak.
+It would be best if you exhausted all avenues for earning money or adding cash before reaching the end of the barrel, sort to speak.

 You know you’ve reached financial hardship when there’s nowhere else to turn.

-Perhaps your financial priorities have changed based on life events that need to be addressed.
+Perhaps your financial priorities have changed based on life events that must be addressed.

-Unforseen events such as death or divorce may be the sole reason for your financial hardship which can lead to missing your obligatory debt repayment.
+Unforeseen events such as death or divorce may be the sole reason for your financial hardship, leading to missing your obligatory debt repayment.

-Changes in employment status such as job loss, restructuring or even injury and health decline can all add to financial hardship that must be addressed.
+Changes in employment status, such as job loss, restructuring, or even injury and health decline, can all add to the financial hardship you must address.

 When should you seek financial hardship support?